ilias404/ISO-27001-Aligned-AI-SOC/README.md

 * Driven by an explicit 10-tier security playbook configuration to structure unstructured telemetry reliably.

 ### 3.6 IRIS DFIR
 The [Incident Response Information System (IRIS)](https://docs.dfir-iris.org/latest/getting_started/) acts as the secure platform for case management, timeline charting, evidence logging, and long-term event investigation.
-It runs inside a custom Docker Compose profile on the Ubuntu SOC platform, accessible via an authenticated REST API layer.
+It runs inside a custom Docker Compose profile on the Ubuntu Live Server, accessible via an authenticated REST API layer.

 ---